 The future leadership of your firm are members of Generations Y and Z. They grew up in a connected, collaborative world, and expect to spend their days working with market-leading technologies that help them innovate and drive value.

-It’s important that firm leadership invest in the technologies that were built with the day-to-day activities of all team members – from Analysts to Partners – in mind.
+It’s important that firm leadership invest in the capital market technologies that were built with the day-to-day activities of all team members – from Analysts to Partners – in mind.
 Not doing so will leave employees unengaged, less invested in the long-term goals of the organization, and more likely to leave in search of a better, more tech-enabled environment.

 Operate more efficiently